Bogura City Corporation

 Spanning both the east and west banks of the Karatoa River, approximately 200 km northwest of Dhaka, Bogura serves as a major economic, cultural, and historical hub in northern Bangladesh.
 Covering an area of 69.56 km² with a population of 486,016 (2022 census), the city is renowned for its proximity to the ancient archaeological site of Mahasthangarh, its leadership in agricultural machinery manufacturing, and its production of red chili and Bogura curd.
-The corporation governs 21 wards, led by a mayor and 28 councillors (including 7 reserved for women), all positions vacant as of April 30, 2025, pending elections.
+The corporation governs 21 wards, led by a mayor and 28 councillors (including 7 reserved for women).
+All positions remain vacant as of April 30, 2025, pending elections.

 History

 Bogura’s administrative history began in 1876 with the establishment of Bogura Municipality, initially covering 1.25 km² with 7,000 residents across three wards.
 In 1981, it was upgraded to a Class 'A' municipality, expanding to 14.76 km² with 12 wards.
 By 2006, the municipal area grew to 69.56 km², incorporating 21 wards, making it Bangladesh’s largest municipality by area at the time.
 On April 27, 2025, the Ministry of Local Government, Rural Development and Co-operatives issued a gazette notification upgrading it to Bogura City Corporation, following a public consultation process initiated by Deputy Commissioner Hosna Afroza in February 2025.

-Historically, Bogura traces its origins to the Pundravardhana kingdom (3rd century BCE), with Mahasthangarh, 11 km north, serving as its capital during the Mauryan, Gupta, and Pala periods.
-The city came under Muslim rule after Bakhtiyar Khalji’s conquest and was later named after Sultan Nasiruddin Bughra Khan (1287–1291).
-During the 1971 Bangladesh Liberation War, Bogura played a role in local resistance, notably with Captain Gias killing 23 Pakistani soldiers on March 29, 1971.

-The modern city of Bogura is a major economic hub in northern Bangladesh.
-The industrial sector of the district includes over 4,000 small and medium enterprises engaged in food processing, plastics, bakery, textiles, fishery supplies, and ironworks, with exports to India, Nepal, and the Middle East.
-The city celebrates festivals such as Pohela Boishakh, Eid, and local fairs, with traditions including Bogura curd, handicrafts, and music.
+On 7 May 2026, following the 120th meeting of the National Implementation Committee on Administrative Reorganisation, the formation of the Bogura City Corporation got its approval from the government, along with the formation of a new upazila in the Bogura District named 'Mokamtala'.

 Functions and Services

-The Bogura City Corporation (BGCC) is responsible for administering the city and ensuring the provision of essential infrastructure and public services.
+The Bogura City Corporation (BOGCC) is responsible for administering the city and ensuring the provision of essential infrastructure and public services.
 Its functions include urban planning, transport management, healthcare, education, waste management, water supply, and security.
-Through these services, BGCC aims to improve the quality of life for residents and promote sustainable urban development.
+Through these services, BOGCC aims to improve the quality of life for residents and promote sustainable urban development.